How and Where to Isolate and Quarantine

 Isolation is required for people who have tested positive for COVID-19 or have symptoms of COVID-19.
-Isolation means you should stay at home AND avoid others in your household for a minimum of 10 days or until your symptoms resolve.
+Isolation means you should stay at home AND avoid others in your household for a minimum of 10 days AND you have been cleared to reintegrate with campus.

 Where to Quarantine or Isolate

 - Employees or students who live off campus can typically quarantine or isolate where they live.
 Employees or students given an isolation directive should avoid contact with other people in their homes or residence.